10mm vs 45 ACP Cartridge: Which is the better option?

 Max Pressure33,000 PSI19,000 PSI

-Why 10mm vs. 45 ACP
+Why 10mm vs 45 ACP?

 Both rounds are popular with cult-like followings.
 The 10mm especially has tons of dedicated fans who love the ‘Centimeter.’
-The 45 ACP is clearly a favored cartridge, especially when stuck in weapons like the 1911, which itself has a cult-like following.
+The 45 ACP is clearly a favored pistol cartridge, especially when stuck in weapons like the 1911, which itself has a cult-like following.

 Speaking of 1911s, the 45 ACP is without a doubt the dutiful son of the platform.
 However, the 10mm is the prodigal son.
 The 10mm finds itself in more 1911s than any other platform these days.